alf45tar/DD-WRT-Tailscale/README.md

 # Tailscale on DD-WRT

-To set up Tailscale on a DD-WRT capable router, you'll need to configure the router to support *direct-attached storage* (DAS) and then enable *Tailscale*.
+To set up [Tailscale](https://tailscale.com) on a DD-WRT capable router, you'll need to configure the router to support *direct-attached storage* (DAS) and then install and configure *Tailscale* from Entware.
 Here's a step-by-step guide to help you through the process.

 ## Prerequisites